methodicaldebugger/fusion/potential problems.md

 🔴 Some things Fusion probably shouldn't try to own There will always be software where Fusion's design makes it a poor choice.
 For example: Operating-system kernels, Firmware, GPU kernels, Extremely performance-sensitive engines.

+This is why fusion + C + C# could make absolutely anything.